dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_Cmdline_Sample/README.md

 make
 ~~~

-Now, if the compilation is successful, you can locate the Linuc executable file in the *output* directory.
+If the compilation is completed, an Linux executable called 'DJI_Onboard_API_Cmdline_Test' will be sitted in the *output* directory.

 ##Run

-For beginners, we recommand running this demo in DJI PC Simulator.
+For beginners, we recommand running this demo along with the DJI PC Simulator.

-Ensure that the current account has acess privilege to the serial device.
-Assume that the serial device is named as */dev/ttyUSB0*, use the following command to gain access privilege for the serial device.
+Note: Please make sure that you have READ/WRITE/ACCESS(?) privilege to the Linux serial ports(?).
+Assume your serial device is called */dev/ttyUSB0*, enter the following command to gain access privilege(?).

 ~~~bash
 sudo chmod 777 /dev/ttyUSB0??
 ~~~

-Using the following command to launch the testing program
+Run the program by entering the following command
 ~~~bash
 ./DJI_Onboard_API_Cmdline_Test
 ~~~

-Then there should be a menu display on screen.
-Follow tips on screen and control the UAV.
+ENJOY the demo!